 - 1 Gram Yeast

-- Cut the 2-liter bottle in half, right around the middle.
+- Cut the 2-liter soda bottle in half, right around the middle.

 - Heat up some water in a separate container

-- Add sugar and allow the granules to dissolve
+- Add sugar to the warm water and allow the granules to dissolve, making sugar water

-- Once your solution has cooled down, pour it into the bottom half of the 2-liter bottle you prepared in step 1.
+- Once your sugar mixture solution has cooled down, pour it into the bottom half of the 2-liter bottle you prepared in step 1.

 - Add the yeast, which will catalyze the carbon dioxide producing reaction